6 Best Cameras and Lighting for Tattoo Artists in 2023

 That’s the key: don’t use a hard lighting source directly onto the tattoo.
 Let it be diffused.

-You’ll get a soft, even light that will allow people appreciate your entire work and will look more professional:
+You’ll get a soft, even light that will allow people to appreciate your entire work and will look more professional:

 Tattoo